Frequently Asked Questions (FAQs)

 - Vocational preparation including education, prior work experience, and training

-Why is this survey being conducted?
+Why is the ORS being conducted?

 Are small employers included?